dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/segmented-control/index.md

 ---
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Segmented control | Code Guidelines
+  title: Segmented control | Implementation
 ---

 Segmented control can be used in two ways: